malotian/webinar-pingfed-pingam/README.md

 All docker images have been built and are ready to be launched for the first time:

 - `docker compose up`
-  - view the file **docker-compose.yml** for browser admin URLs for the different products
+  - view the file **docker-compose.yml** for browser admin URLs  and username/ passwords for the different products

 ### Configure the running setup

 At this point PingFederate and PingAM are basically empty containers (PingDirectory already contains example users and is ready to go).

-Execute the next commands whenever the setup was restarted:
+Execute the next command whenever the setup was restarted:

 - `make configure_setup`
   - this configures all products

+Execute this once:

+- `frodo conn add -k https://openam.webinar.local:8449/openam amAdmin 'Password1'`
+  - It adds a connection for frodo and saves it here: **~/.frodo/Connections.json**

+Execute the next command whenever the setup was restarted:

 - `make import_journeys`
   - this imports 5 example journeys into PingAM

 All journeys can be found here after they have been imported and their names start with **Webinar**:

 - https://openam.webinar.local:8449/openam
-- realm **alpha**  // the realm you configured in .env (PINGAM_REALM)
+- realm **webinar**  // the realm you configured in .env (PINGAM_REALM)
   - Authentication
     - Trees